 - Constantly lose essential belongings like school supplies, keys, or glasses

-- Be easily distracted from the task at hand, resulting in missed appointments, not returning calls, forgetting to turn in assignments, and not doing chores.
+- Be easily distracted from the task at hand, resulting in missed appointments, forgetting to turn in assignments, and not doing chores.
 They may start but are easily sidetracked and don’t remember to finish

 - Experience difficulty completing long reading assignments and listening to lengthy conversations or lectures